Number and location of pre-images under harmonic mappings in the plane: Preliminaries

-As mentioned in the introduction, the image of the critical set plays a decisive role for the number of pre-images under a harmonic mapping $f$.
-We call $f(\cC)$ the set of \emph{caustic points}, or simply the \emph{caustics} of $f$, which is the set of critical values of $f$.
-Note the following simple but important relation between the caustics and singular zeros.
+The image of the critical set under a harmonic mapping $f$ plays a decisive role for the number of pre-images.
+We call the set of critical values of $f$, i.e., $f(\cC)$, the set of \emph{caustic points}, or simply the \emph{caustics} of $f$.
+An $\eta \in \C$ has a pre-image under $f$ on the critical set if, and only if, $\eta$ is a caustic point.